On the Subject of Spatiolocation

 • Each of the arrows does the following movement:

-Right Pointing ArrowRotate 90° clockwise relative to original orientation in the Y plane (right)(LD+1)%4
+Right Pointing ArrowRotate 90° clockwise relative to the plane on the left/right

-Left Pointing ArrowRotate 90° counterclockwise relative to original orientation in the Y plane (left)((LD-1)+4)%4
+Left Pointing ArrowRotate 90° counterclockwise relative to the plane on the left/right

-Small Up Pointing ArrowRotate 90° clockwise relative to original orientation in the Z plane (up)(SD+1)%4
+Small Up Pointing ArrowRotate 90° clockwise relative to the plane upwards/downwards

-Small Down Pointing ArrowRotate 90° counterclockwise relative to original orientation in the Z plane (down)((SD-1)+4)%4
+Small Down Pointing ArrowRotate 90° counterclockwise relative to the plane upwards/downwards

-Large Up Pointing ArrowRotate 90° clockwise relative to original orientation in the W plane (ana)(FD+1)%4
+Large Up Pointing ArrowRotate 90° clockwise relative relative to the plane towards ana/cata

-Large Down Pointing ArrowRotate 90° counterclockwise relative to original orientation in the W plane (cata)((FD-1)+4)%4
+Large Down Pointing ArrowRotate 90° counterclockwise relative to the plane towards ana/cata

-• For each rotation, your orientation will be adjusted.
-The direction that you will be facing will be based on a 3-digit rotation number.
+• For each rotation, your orientation will be adjusted based on your current perspective.

 • Use the table below as a guide for clockwise rotations on each plane combination.
 If you reach the end of a rotation plane, go back to the beginning.